Trump's tariff push is a race against time, and potential voter backlash

 On Thursday, the Home Furnishings Association, which represents more than 13,000 U.S. furniture stores, predicted the tariffs will increase prices between 10% and 46%.
 Vietnam and China are the top furniture exporters to the U.S.

-The association said manufacturers in Asia are offsetting some of the costs by discounting their products and lowering ocean freight rates, but that won't be enough to avoid price hikes.
-Even domestically made furniture often relies on imported components, the association said.
+It said manufacturers in Asia are offsetting some of the costs by discounting their products and lowering ocean freight rates, but that won't be enough to avoid price hikes.
+Even domestically made furniture often relies on imported components.

 "While many in the industry support the long-term goal of reshoring manufacturing, the reality is that it will take at least a decade to scale domestic production," Home Furnishings Association CEO Shannon Williams said in a statement.
 "Permitting, training a skilled workforce and managing the higher costs of U.S. manufacturing are significant hurdles."

+Regas Chefas, whose family has owned Gethsemane for decades, says all the tariffs won't be passed onto customers.

+"We're going to absorb some of the increase.
+The growers will absorb some of the increases and then the customers will pay a little bit higher price," he said.

-The Consumer Brands Association, which represents big food companies like Coca-Cola, General Mills, Nestle, Tyson and Del Monte as well as consumer product makers like Procter & Gamble and Colgate-Palmolive, said its companies already make the majority of their goods in the U.S.
+The Consumer Brands Association, which represents Coca-Cola, General Mills, Nestle, Tyson and Del Monte as well as Procter & Gamble and Colgate-Palmolive, said its companies already make the majority of their goods in the U.S.

-But there are critical ingredients and inputs — like wood pulp for toilet paper — that must be imported because of scarce domestic availability.
-Cinnamon is harvested from trees that can't survive in the U.S., for example.
+But there are critical ingredients and inputs — like wood pulp for toilet paper — that are imported because of scarce domestic availability.
+Cinnamon is harvested from trees that can't survive in the U.S..
 Domestic production of coffee and cocoa is also limited.

 "We encourage President Trump and his trade advisers to fine-tune their approach and exempt key ingredients and inputs in order to protect manufacturing jobs and prevent unnecessary inflation at the grocery store," said Tom Madrecki, the association's vice president of supply chain resiliency.

-Outside a Tractor Supply store in Castle Rock, south of Denver, two family members on opposite sides of the political spectrum debated the tariffs.
+Outside a Tractor Supply south of Denver, two family members on opposite sides of the political spectrum debated the tariffs.

-Chris Theisen, 62 and a Republican, was enthused about the tariffs, arguing they could bring jobs to America.
-"I feel a good change coming on, I feel it's going to be hard, but you don't go to the gym and walk away and say, 'God, I feel great," he said.
+Chris Theisen, a 62-year-old Republican, said: "I feel a good change coming on, I feel it's going to be hard, but you don't go to the gym and walk away and say, 'God, I feel great."

 Nayen Shakya, a Democrat and Theisen's great nephew, said higher prices are already a hardship.
-At the restaurant where he works, menu prices have been raised to account for higher ingredient costs, specifically rice, in recent weeks.
+At the restaurant where he works, menu prices have been raised to account for higher ingredient costs.

 "It's really easy sometimes to say some things in a vague way that everyone can agree with that is definitely more complex under the surface," said Shakya.
 "The burden of the increased prices is already going to the consumer."